NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### Constructing a Multiplayer Rating System, Parts I and II

+**Date:** April 20, 2018

+**Speaker:** Mike Rozinski and Jordan Wright (NAU)

+**Abstract:** The Elo rating system is most widely known for its use in tournament chess.
+This system produces numerical ratings which represent the measure of a player’s skill set.
+The system, named after its creator Arpad Elo, is utilized for many purposes, including the pairing of players in a tournament and predicting the outcome of a two-player game.
+We will outline all relevant characteristics of Elo’s rating system and examine key features of the algorithm it uses.
+We will then deduce potential issues by cross-referencing current multi-player rating systems that use rudimentary paired comparisons, and construct a fairness criteria that addresses these issues.
+With this fairness criteria, we will assemble a rating system that extends Elo’s two-player algorithm to multi-players and discuss its success in accurately predicting a players ability.

+The faculty guest is John Hagood.  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS18-04-20.pdf)]

 ### On Prime Vertex Labelings of Perfect Ternary Trees, Parts I and II

 **Date:** April 6, 2018